emilyjryan/project-4/readme.md

 3 main elements:

 1. Daily schedule and to-do list
-    - Tasks for both night and day
+    - Tasks for either morning or evening

 2) Calming environment creator
-    - Choose between an array of background and sound options
+    - Choose between a set list of background and sound options

 3) Emotion identifier
-    - Given a visual list of emotions that they can pick to describe their current emotion
+    - Given a visual list of emotions that they can pick one to describe their current emotion

 ## Wireframes of the app